-The Ball State MBA has been ranked in the top 20 of U.S. News & World Report’s Best Online MBA Programs for consecutive years.
-View the ranking.
+The Ball State MBA is consistently ranked in the top 20 of U.S. News & World Report’s Best Online MBA Programs.

 Offered with the flexibility of classes on campus, online, or a blend of both, you can customize your MBA further by choosing one of five concentrations or a general MBA:

 - Health Economics, Policy, and Administration

 We are among the world's top five percent of all business schools to have accreditation from the Association to Advance Collegiate Schools of Business, placing the quality of our instruction among the best in the world.
 Learn More.